nasa/astrobee/localization/graph_vio/readme.md

 \page graphvio Graph VIO

 # Package Overview
 Performs sliding-window graph based visual-intertial odometry (VIO) using a VOSmartProjectionFactorAdder and StandstillFactorAdder.
 Uses a CombinedNavStateNodeAdder for creating combined nav state nodes (containing a pose, velocity, and IMU bias) at required timestamps using IMU measurements.
+Optionally adds depth image correspondences as point-to-point between factors.

 # Background
 For more information on the theory behind the GraphVIO and the factors used, please see our paper: